 Drones now come with better and smaller computers that use miniature sensors that can detect movement, acceleration, air pressure, and even provide GPS location data.
 All this high-end technology enables drones to become a self-contained flight system.

 With that said, photographers are not the only ones familiar with drones; they are fairly popular with hobbits, farmers who want a cheap way to monitor the health of their crops, realtors that want to show off their properties to potential buyers, and adventurers who want to share their thrilling adventures.
-Here are the top 10 drones in 2021:
+Here are the top 10 drones:

 |DJI Mavic Pro||4k|